-On this page, you can discover existing collaborative groups and networks within the administrative data landscape.
-These are centred around specific research areas, datasets, themes, and other relevant aspects.
-The page also contains information on how to join a group or find out more.
+Discover existing collaborative groups and networks within the administrative data landscape and find out how you can join.
+Communities are centred around specific research areas, datasets, themes, and other relevant information.

 By nurturing these communities, ADR UK is advancing the use of administrative data for public good across the UK.